DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 # 07 Guide: How to make a simple EPUB

 <!--Focus: EPUB 2/3, HTML5 (app) + PDF -->

 Making an EPUB doesn't have to be complicated.
 As the EPUB standard is open and based on HTML (the same format as web pages), there's a large and growing variety of ways to convert and export to EPUB from different kinds of sources.
 For very simple publications, it may be possible to use a tool that directly converts your document to  EPUB.
+The following options are being explained

-Met de hand
+1) Do it yourself EPUB from scratch
-Via InDesign
+2) Do it yourself EPUB using InDesign
-Via Pandoc
+3) Do it yourself EPUB using pandoc

 ## Do it yourself EPUB from scratch